 From a young age, Tram has always had a keen interest in anatomy and the human body.

 Whilst at university, Tram discovered her passion for educating others working as a group workshop facilitator for neuroscience.
 As such, she ensures to thoroughly educate every patient regarding their diagnosis, treatment and management options.
 Tram aims to have patients feel empowered to eventually self-manage and take back control of their injury or pain.
 She firmly believes in working collaboratively with her patients to create achievable goals in order to return them back to their life as soon as possible!

 Tram works to investigate beyond the symptoms in order to discover the underlying cause.

 Tram has a background in exercise rehabilitation and commonly works with weekend warriors to athletes.

 She enjoys the challenge of treating complex cases and chronic pain.
-She commonly treat back pain, neck pain and repetitive strain injuries (RSI), having a special interest in women’s health, pelvic pain and sporting injuries.
+She commonly treat back pain, neck pain and repetitive strain injuries (RSI) and sporting injuries.

 Tram offers Dry Needling, exercise prescription and lifestyle advice.

 Outside of the treatment room, Tram can be found training at the local Muay Thai gym or wandering through the Royal Botanical Gardens.
 She is a proud Melburnian who loves to visit new cafes, bars, art galleries and anything hidden down a cobblestone laneway.
 So, if you have any recommendations, please share them with Tram!

 Tram will often provide massage, stretching, dry needling and joint manipulation as well as a variety of other Osteopathic techniques.